TheAcedMan/FOIA_Campaign/README.md

 requests to municipalities across the United States, targeting:

 - Automated License Plate Recognition (ALPR) surveillance infrastructure
-- Fusion center data sharing agreements
+- Fusion center data sharing agreements (This one is a WIP)

 Findings are published publicly on this repository.
 You can use them however youd like!